matthieugomez/StringDistances.jl/README.md

 - [RatcliffObershelp Distance](https://xlinux.nist.gov/dads/HTML/ratcliffObershelp.html)

 ## Syntax
+The function `evaluate` return the *litteral distance* between two strings.

-The function `compare` returns  *a similarity score* between two strings, based on their distance.
-The similarity score is always between 0 and 1.
+The function `compare` returns  *a similarity score* between two strings.
+The similarity score is inversely related to the distance, and is always between 0 and 1.
 A value of 0 being completely different and a value of 1 being completely similar.

 ```julia